MITgcm/MITgcm/doc/phys_pkgs/fizhi.rst

 and the photosynthesis in the biosphere.

-.. table:: UV and Visible Spectral Regions used in shortwave radiation package.
+.. table:: UV and visible spectral regions used in shortwave radiation package.
   :name: tab_phys_pkg_fizhi_solar1

   +----------+--------+-----------------------+